Autotransformer: Railways

 In railway applications, it is common to power the trains at 25 kV AC.
-To increase the distance between electricity Grid feeder points, they can be arranged to supply a split-phase 25-0-25 kV feed with the third wire (opposite phase) out of reach of the train's overhead collector pantograph.
+To increase the distance between electricity Grid feeder points, they can be arranged to supply a split-phase 25–0–25 kV feed with the third wire (opposite phase) out of reach of the train's overhead collector pantograph.
 The 0 V point of the supply is connected to the rail while one 25 kV point is connected to the overhead contact wire.
 At frequent (about 10 km) intervals, an autotransformer links the contact wire to rail and to the second (antiphase) supply conductor.
 This system increases usable transmission distance, reduces induced interference into external equipment and reduces cost.
 A variant is occasionally seen where the supply conductor is at a different voltage to the contact wire with the autotransformer ratio modified to suit.

 Autotransformer starter

 Autotransformers can be used as a method of soft starting induction motors.
-One of the well-known designs of such starters is Korndörfer starter.
+One of the designs of such a starter is the Korndörfer autotransformer starter.